P0L3NARUBA/saints-row-4-patches/README.md

 # How to set the patches?
 Drag Microsoft GDK to **C:\Program Files (x86)**<br>
-And last thing to is put the sr35 file to your Saints Row 4 Source Code Location Install Visual Studio 2019 with Desktop C++ Development as well as Windows 10 SDK Version 10.0.18362.0 Also install Visual Studio 2017 with Desktop C++ and C++ Game Development selected as well as Visual C++ MFC for x86 and x64.
+And last thing to is put the sr35 file to your Saints Row 4 Source Code Location<br>
+Install Visual Studio 2019 with Desktop C++ Development as well as Windows 10 SDK Version 10.0.18362.0<br>
+Also install Visual Studio 2017 with Desktop C++ and C++ Game Development selected as well as Visual C++ MFC for x86 and x64.

 ## Building Assets